Running and Music: Finding your BPM

 How To Find Your Running BPM

-2. Set a 60 second stopwatch and have a friend count the number of times one foot strikes the ground.
+2. Set a timer for 60 seconds and have a friend count the number of times one foot strikes the ground.

-To start you off, why not click below to head over to Spotify where you can see some 120BPM and 140BPM Runners Need playlists that will help you on your next run?
+To start you off, why not head over to Spotify where you can see some 120BPM and 140BPM Runners Need playlists that will help you on your next run?
 Happy running!

 Where you're just getting started on a Couch-to-5K or planning your tenth marathon, explore our range of cutting-edge Shokz headphones.
 Using bone-conduction technology, Shokz headphones allow you to listen to your favourite tunes, podcasts, and radio stations while still taking notice of the world around you.
 Find the headphones to match your running style right here at Runners Need.